Ecwid/ecwid-api-docs/README.md

 # Changelog

+## July 23, 2018

+1) Added abandoned sales settings to store information endpoint in the Ecwid REST API.
+Now you can read and update the setting for automated email reminders about abandoned sales.
+[Learn more](https://developers.ecwid.com/api-documentation/store-information)

+2) Added option to set custom discounts when calculating order details - `discountInfo` field.
+[Learn more](https://developers.ecwid.com/api-documentation/carts#calculate-order-details)

 ## July 6, 2018

 Added new type of *view_mode* field for native apps – `INLINE`.
 This mode is used when app interface is added to the page inside an existing element where other elements are present as well.
 [Learn more](https://developers.ecwid.com/api-documentation/authentication-in-native-apps)